pragyaa-ai/singleinterface2.0ws/README.md

 - **Brand Focus**: Specialized expertise with polite redirection for other brands
 - **Tools**: `capture_consultation_data`, `verify_consultation_data`

-## About the OpenAI Agents SDK

-This project uses the [OpenAI Agents SDK](https://github.com/openai/openai-agents-js), a toolkit for building, managing, and deploying advanced AI agents.
-The SDK provides:

-- A unified interface for defining agent behaviors and tool integrations.
-- Built-in support for agent orchestration, state management, and event handling.
-- Easy integration with the OpenAI Realtime API for low-latency, streaming interactions.
-- Extensible patterns for multi-agent collaboration, handoffs, tool use, and guardrails.

-For full documentation, guides, and API references, see the official [OpenAI Agents SDK Documentation](https://github.com/openai/openai-agents-js#readme).

-**NOTE:** This project is based on OpenAI's realtime agents demo and has been customized for SingleInterface voice agent functionality.

 ## 🔄 Agent Flow Patterns